wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.21 =
+* Fixed: Patched an issue with custom registration fields not always loading correctly on user profile screens

 = 3.9.20 =
-* Fixed: Combo Add to Cart button now displays correctly.
+* Fixed: Combo Add to Cart button now displays correctly

 = 3.9.19 =
 * Fixed: Patched an issue with shipping city not saving correctly in some server environments